 AI-human hybrid.
 Crescendo.
 The AI handles what it can and a staffed human team covers the rest, all under one per-resolution price.
 The model removes AI-failure risk entirely but costs 3x the pure-AI options.

 The eight tools above cover all five categories.
-Every one of them has been deployed in our partner network.
 Below: how to actually evaluate them.

 Selection criteria, what to test in your AI support trial

-Across 40+ deployments in our partner network, the evaluation mistakes are consistent.
+The evaluation mistakes teams make are consistent.
 Here are the eight things that actually separate good trials from ones that go sideways.

 One, run 500 real tickets, not demo data.
 Pull 500 closed tickets from the past 90 days, strip PII, and import them as your test set.
 Feed each one to the AI and manually score 50 randomly sampled responses for accuracy.
 Vendors demo their tools on hand-picked edge cases; your ticket distribution is never that clean.